| |

 - Order-of-Play Control -- Some MP3 players just play all MP3s you've transferred in some sequential but mysterious order.
 It's better if the player lets you control the order based on parameters like file name.
 It's also helpful if the player allow you to group MP3s into folders and prioritize the order of the folders (even if only alphabetically) so you can further control the order of playback, ensuring you hear the MP3s you consider most important first.

-If you must know, Grinning Planet typically uses MP3 players made by Cowon/iAudio.
-You can get cheaper players, but we've now owned several Cowon players over the years, and each time we've gone through the research process, Cowon has always has always come out on top with respect to have the features we need.
+You can get cheaper players even than the Sansa Clip+, but each time I've gone through the research process, Cowon and Sansa Clip have always has always come out on top with respect to have the features I need.
 However, companies are always changing things, so when the time comes for you to buy, do your own research!
 Caveat emptor!

 |